rm-3284/language-specific-features/README.md

        --example-rate <example_rate> \
        --entropy-threshold <entropy_threshold> \
        --algorithm "sae-lape" \
+       [ --lang-shared ] \
+       --shared-count 2 \
        [ --top-per-layer ] \
        [ --lang-specific ] \
        [ --top-by-frequency ]
    ```

+   > Note: `--shared-count` is the number of shared languages.
+If `--lang-shared` is not specified, it will be ignored.

 4. Interpret SAE Features